 Not recommended for:

 The ordering process for the Schwinn IC4 was pretty painless.
-Not only is this spin bike under $1,000, but Schwinn also offers financing for under $60 per month over 18 months.
+Not only is this exercise bike under $1,000, but Schwinn also offers financing for under $60 per month over 18 months.
 Shipping is free and generally takes 2-3 weeks, which is about how long mine took to get here.

 I chose to put the bike together myself but you can add assembly for under $150 if you want to save yourself the hassle.
 Although not very time consuming (it took me under an hour by myself), the instructions were not the easiest to follow.
 Even though the guide only mentioned three steps to complete assembly, each step seemed to include multiple other directions.
 The instructions could have been laid out in a more palatable way to make building the bike easier.